hrelab/2025-icorr-analysis/README.md

 python main.py --generate_plots
 ```

 to generate all plots and write them to the (new, unless previously generated) `processed_data_plots` directory.
+These plots should match those included in the [data release](https://tinyurl.com/hrelab-2025-icorr).

 ## Work In Progress Features